usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-9.4000 Preliminary determination.

-After receiving the application, the Office of the Assistant Attorney General for Civil Rights will determine whether or not to begin considering the application for certification.If the Assistant Attorney General&#39;s office decides to proceed, the office will consult with the Architectural and Transportation Barriers Compliance Board.After that consultation, the office will make a preliminary determination to either --
+After receiving the application, the Office of the Assistant Attorney General for Civil Rights will determine whether or not to begin considering the application for certification.
+If the Assistant Attorney General&#39;s office decides to proceed, the office will consult with the Architectural and Transportation Barriers Compliance Board.
+After that consultation, the office will make a preliminary determination to either --
 1. Find that the code is equivalent (make a &quot;preliminary determination of equivalency&quot;); or